OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/dev-tasks/overview.md

 * [Git Workflow](git/) - describes how Git workflows should be handled...commits, branches, merges, etc.
 * [Documenting](doc/) - describes how to document code and contribute to developer and user MkDocs websites
 * [Building and Running](build-run/) - describes how to build and run the Python scripts within PyCharm and stand-alone
-* [Testing](test/) - describes how to test SNODAS Tools scripts using `pytest`
 * [Deploying](deploy/) - describes how to deploy the SNODAS Tools to operational environment
 * [Future Enhancemens](future-enhancements/) - a list of enhancements that should be considered for future updates of the SNODAS Tools

-**TODO smalers 2016-12-11 need to find a home for previous tool code in repository - Steve will talk with Emma**